ACES-Laboratory/MN/README.md

 4. Download the trained model from (link), put it in the folder "ckpt/"

-5. Run the script named .
+5. Run the script named "Crossvalid_ELM.ipynb" to reproduce the results.